anish-mangla/market-crash-visualizer/README.md

 9. **View All Visualizations** - Display all visualizations sequentially

 This uses the data in /data and (OPTIONAL) user input from the terminal to create specified visualization.

+Run the script using `python visualize_sectors.py` and then follow the instructions on the terminal to see the visualizations.